cobriensr/deepseekr1-tauri/README.md

 - Rust (Tauri)
 - React (Typescript) + TailwindCSS + Vite

-To do list:
+To-do list:
-- Add temperature parameter selection to main chat window to guide responses based on temperature float
+- Add temperature parameter selection to the main chat window to guide responses based on temperature float
 - Add streaming to the response so you don't watch a window until the response comes through
-- Have Rust pull API key from a .env file in project root instead of manually defining it
+- Have Rust pull the API key from a .env file in the project root instead of manually defining it
+- Add image upload capability to parse images
+- Add the ability to download or save the response as a markdown file
+- Use Tauri bundler to create both macOS .dmg and Windows .msi installers

 ## Recommended IDE Setup